ioppermann/modjpeg-nginx/README.md

 fully transcluent and white means fully opaque.
 Any values inbetween will blend the underlying image and the dropon accordingly.

 This directive is not set by default.

+All parameters can contain variables.

+If none of the parameters contains variables, the dropon is loaded during loading the configuration.
+If at least one parameter contains variables the dropon will be loaded during processing the request.
+After processing the request the dropon will be unloaded.

 ### Notes